Genome Visualisation and Annotation

 1. Navigate to either the Prokka annotation output directory or the Barrnap output file

-2. Create a sub-gff file that contains the annotation information of only the 16 rRNA gene
+2. Create a sub-gff file that contains the annotation information of only the marker gene

 # For bacterial sequences